-Note that trademark $^{\mathsf{TM}}$ and registered trademark $^{\mathsf{ID}}$ are not used within the text of this manual.
+Note that trademark TM and registered trademark ® are not used within the text of this manual.

-- · SDXC Logo is a trademark of SD-3C, LLC. - Microsoft, Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, Windows 8, Windows 8.1, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - Eye-Fi and the Eye-Fi logo are trademarks of Eye-Fi, Inc. - FlashAir and the FlashAir logo are trademarks of TOSHIBA CORPORATION. - EXILIM is a registered trademark of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.
+- · SDXC Logo is a trademark of SD-3C, LLC. - Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, Windows 8, and Windows 8.1 are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - Android and Google Play are trademarks or registered trademarks of Google Inc. - App Store is a service mark of Apple Inc.

+- iOS is a trademark or registered trademark of Cisco Systems, Inc. of the United States. - Wi-Fi is a registered trademark of the Wi-Fi Alliance. - EXILIM and EXILIM Remote are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.